Continued Eligibility Requirements

-The form will be open during the month of June, and must be completed by July 3rd.
-Students who do not complete the Renewal/Update Form will forfeit any future scholarship funding.
+The form will be available June 1, and must be completed by July 3rd.
+Students who do not complete the Required Renewal/Graduate Form will forfeit any future scholarship funding.

-If you are graduating or not planning to renew, please complete the Renewal/Update Form to formally decline the scholarship.
+If you are graduating or not planning to renew, please complete the Required Renewal/Graduate Form to formally decline the scholarship.

-- Full time enrollment: You must be enrolled full-time (12+ credits) each fall term and at least 6 credits each winter and/or spring term.
+6. Enrollment: You must be enrolled at a minimum of 6 credits each fall-spring term and at least 6 credits each winter and/or spring term.

 You are not required to enroll summer term, and WSOS cannot provide funding for summer classes.

 If you have extenuating circumstances that require you to take a term off, please contact us.
 If you need to take off more than a term during your time in the program, your scholarship will be forfeited; however you can re-apply if you meet the scholarship criteria during the next application window.